project-chip/connectedhomeip/docs/code_generation.md

 -   We strive to make them contain only Matter-specific data (`.zap` files contain more generic data and is designed to be ZigBee backwards compatible)

-Currently `.matter` file are generated from `.zap` files during the application specific codegen.
+Currently `.matter` files are generated from `.zap` files during the application specific codegen.

 ### `*.matter` parsing and codegen